MicrosoftDocs/ai-builder/ai-builder-docs/binary-classification-prereq.md

 # Prerequisites

-For information about AI Builder requirements that are not specific to this AI model, go to the [Prerequisites section](build-model.md#prerequisites) of this topic.
+For information about AI Builder requirements that are not specific to this AI model, go to [this topic](build-model.md#prerequisites).

 ## What skills do I need?